-In January 2020 Sofia Karim, collaborating with activists, initiated Turbine Bagh - a joint artists’ movement against fascism and authoritarianism focusing on India and Bangladesh.
+In January 2020 Sofia Karim, collaborating with activists, initiated Turbine Bagh - a joint artists’ movement and platform for political art and activism.

 “India was in the grip of mass protests sparked by anti-muslim citizenship laws.
 The Turbine Bagh movement emerged around a protest we planned for the Turbine Hall at Tate Modern.
-The protest has been postponed due to COVID-19, but the movement continues.
+The protest was postponed due to COVID-19, but the movement continues.

-Turbine Bagh is a UK based platform for resistance working with artists and activists across the world.
+Turbine Bagh is a UK based platform working with artists and activists across the world.
 It focuses on human rights in India and Bangladesh and campaigns for the release of artists and political prisoners.

 Our intention was to raise awareness and join the struggle.
 The word ‘bagh’ means garden.
 For one day we would make the civic space of the Turbine Hall our ‘garden’.
 A space for peaceful dissent.